enpitsuLin/gatsby-remark-shiki/README.md

 }
 ```

-Then you can write code in your mark down file like this:
+Then you can write code in your markdown file like this:

 > ```
 > ```javascript